- Garden / Landscaping / Patio — 225

 The display flickers

 If the display flickers mildly and doesn't affect the way the microwave works, don't worry about it.
 However, if the flickering is severe and coincides with cooking problems, you need to pursue a solution.
-Because repairing this component requires opening of the microwave cabinet, we recommend that you seek the assistance of a qualified appliance repair technician.
+Because repairing this component requires an opening of the microwave cabinet, we recommend that you seek the assistance of a qualified appliance repair technician.

 There's no heat, but it buzzes loudly